-This privacy statement is intended to be transparent about what is shared when using VPR.net and our digital products.
-As you use VPR.net and VPR’s digital services, you are using a variety of web services and platforms.
+This privacy statement is intended to be transparent about what is shared when using VPR.org and our digital products.
+As you use VPR.org and VPR’s digital services, you are using a variety of web services and platforms.
 Some of those services allow you to share information directly with VPR, such as your email, your donation or a comment on a story.
 Some services collect anonymous information passively as you use the site, such as the type of browser or operating system you are using.

 We Collect Some Information Directly